 What is your method for changing the world for the better?
 What are the exact outcomes you want to achieve?
 The impact is the overall result when you implement your solution.

 This is a snapshot of what the reader will see in the financials section of the plan.
 Don’t include everything.
 Just give them the big picture.
 When will the nonprofit be financially viable?
 When will the nonprofit reach certain impact goals?
 How many donations does the nonprofit need to be viable?

 Include any keys to success for the organization to be effective.
 The reader of the nonprofit business plan may be a person who can help you fulfill objectives in these key areas.
 Additionally, identifying keys to success will help you keep the important things at the front of your mind when the work of a nonprofit founder gets crazy.

 Other Important Information

-For more help on tackling your nonprofit business plan’s executive summary, check out why Bplans suggests approaching your executive summary as an elevator pitch.
-Also, here is a quick video on how to write an executive summary for a small business.
-This video does not address nonprofits specifically, but there are some nice takeaways.
+For more help on tackling your nonprofit business plan’s executive summary, check out why this article by Bplans suggests approaching your executive summary as an elevator pitch.
 Need an example of a nonprofit executive summary?
 Check out this organization’s sample of a nonprofit business plan.